 “It used to be simple at Lake Tahoe,” Schladow said.
 “It was all about controlling development and the pollution that came with it.
 That’s no longer the case; it was probably never the case.

 “We now recognize that while development was taking place, other factors were changing simultaneously — the climate, new species, increasing biomass in the basin and the impacts of the increasing number of wildfires outside the Tahoe Basin."

 New tools and models help measure

 ‘While it may be convenient to separate the issues — clarity, invasive species, drought, ecosystem health, climate change — they are not separable.’

 And it’s not all about the white disc anymore.
 A variety of computer models, sensors and other equipment is being used to measure everything from how water moves and mixes, to water chemistry, nutrient levels, oxygen, temperature and how all of that influences the introduction of more visible indicators, like invasive species, algae, lower lake levels and wildfire.

-For example, this August, TERC initiated a network of sensors to monitor the nearshore environment, where most people experience the lake.
+For example, last August, TERC initiated a network of sensors to monitor the nearshore environment, where most people experience the lake.
 The sensors will provide real-time data about water quality along the nearshore, collecting information agencies can use to explore solutions to improve this area of the lake.

 Research extends to other ecosystems